Smooth Yamabe invariant and surgery: Proof of Theorem

-which decomposes $U(\Rmax) = U_1(\Rmax) \amalg U_2(\Rmax)$ as a product $W' \times B^{n-k}(\Rmax)$.
-In general the Riemannian metric $g$ does not have a corresponding product structure, and we introduce an error term $T$ measuring the difference from the product metric.
+In general, the Riemannian metric~$g$ does not have a corresponding product structure, and we introduce an error term $T$ measuring the difference from the product metric.
 If $r$ denotes the distance function to $W'$, then the metric $g$ can be written as

 on $U(\Rmax)\setminus W'\cong W'\times (0,\Rmax)\times S^{n-k-1}$.
 Here $T$ is a symmetric $(2,0)$-tensor vanishing on $W'$ (in the sense of sections of $(T^*M \otimes T^*M)|_{W'}$).
 We also define the product metric